136 Creative Party Ideas

 24. Party windows

 If you have a TV at your party location, you can create what we call a party window.
+You’ll need a device that can mirror your computer or phone screen to the TV.

-Basically, you hook up a GoPro anywhere in the party where things will get the wildest (not the bathroom).
+You hook up a GoPro anywhere in the party where things will get the wildest (not the bathroom).
+If you made a confession booth, you could kill two birds with one stone (see ‘Confessionals’ above).

 Livestream from the GoPro to a TV in a different part of the party.
-Not only will people get crazy for the cameras, but the guests in other parts of the party, wherever itâs being live-streamed, will be entertained too.
+Not only will people get crazy for the cameras, but the guests in other parts of the party, wherever it’s being live-streamed, will be entertained, too.

 25. Get lit

 Hang Christmas lights, LEDs, or glow sticks under every horizontal surface.
-This is a crazy cheap way to add an extra dimension to your party and give it an impressive aesthetic.
+This is a cheap way to add an extra dimension to your party and give it an impressive aesthetic.

 26. Keep your drink